How Do Scientists Study Genes?

 Research Organisms

 Scientists study not only human DNA but also that of many other creatures, sometimes called research organisms.
 Because all living things evolved from a common ancestor, they share many of the same genes, and the molecules made from those genes function in similar ways.
 Scientists can study shared DNA in research organisms to improve our understanding of how human genes, including those associated with disease, function and are controlled.
-(Check out our posts on common research organisms to learn more about some of these important creatures).

 Six transparent salamanders with feathery projections behind their heads and green and purple structures inside.